Why Social Media Is Important For Your Business

 - Show empathy towards the specific situation, making the interaction personal, without being overly detailed.

-- If the customer does not reach out, provide them with a phone number (or email) of the person who will best take care of the issue.
+- If the customer does not reach out, provide them with the phone number (or email) of the person who will best take care of the issue.
 Never give a generic number that the customer will then call only to be put on hold or transferred back and forth.
-This will only make them angrier and likely to comment again.
+This will only make them angrier and more likely to comment again.